hardytool/server/src/assets/rules.md

        - Spectators on is encouraged but a 2 minute delay is required.
 No in-game spectators except admins and authorized casters are allowed in the lobby; they are only allowed to spectate in-client or a twitch stream.
      - Game remakes are permitted if there is a major issue affecting gameplay (major ping increases, heavy packet loss, Steam down).
 Both team captains must agree to remake.
      - Scripts and Macros are not allowed to be used by any RD2L player in official RD2L matches.
 Players found using these in official matches may have their team retroactively forfeited for the matches in question.
+     - If a player selects the wrong hero in the pick phase of an official match, the team is allowed to have the match remade with the same hero picks for each team.
+This remake must be requested before the game loads in.
+Teams that have remakes often from this rule may have their ability to get lobbies remade revoked.
+     - If a teams captain/drafter DC's during a draft, the team is allowed to pause.
+This pause will use the pause time a team is allotted during the game itself.
      - If a game breaking bug is found; admins reserve the right to put out in announcement banning a certain hero or certain usage of a hero if it would cause the game to break.
 If players or teams discover bugs of this nature they should inform an admin.
 Taking advantage of game breaking bugs may result in a forfeit loss.
    - **Regular Season**
      - The regular season is 8 weeks long, with a Captain’s Mode Bo2 each week.